Styyx1/NoStamina-SKSE/README.md

 # NoStamina-SKSE
-based on: https://github.com/malus741/NoStaminaConsumptionOutsideCombat  and changed + updated for GOG
+based on: https://github.com/malus741/NoStaminaConsumptionOutsideCombat  slightly changed + updated for GOG

+the changes are only subtle but it helped me a ton to understand how to get started with SKSE plugins

 **Changes:**
 - No Stamina Consumption, neither out of combat, nor in combat